GovReady/CUB/README.md

 Collection and extension of parsers from GovReady for parsing SSPs and control implementation statements.

-Private Github repo to protect any proprietary data.

 ## Component extraction

 ### Overview

-- Use the tool `ssp.py` to convert existing machine readable SSPs into a standard "PSV" format
+- Use the tool `ssp.py` to convert existing machine readable SSPs into a standard format (e.g., CSV or JSON-L)
-- Generate samples of the PSV format SSPs using `sample.py`
+- Generate samples of the standard format SSPs using `sample.py`
 - Load samples into annotator and annotate.
 Download and save annotations in JSON format.
 - Convert JSON annotations into training format using